29 Jan 2019

 However a number of issues such as discovering the documents were significantly more complex than forecast and the difficulties presented by issues such as privacy and data protection have led to a fresh look at the timelines.

-As a result, in a statement published today, Sir John Mitting, Chair of the Undercover Policing Inquiry, confirmed that hearings would now not start before 2020.
+As a result, in a statement published today (PDF, 206KB), Sir John Mitting, Chair of the Undercover Policing Inquiry, confirmed that hearings would now not start before 2020.

 Sir John Mitting said: “Postponement of the start date is regrettable, but is necessary if the Inquiry is to fulfil its two principal objectives: to get to the truth about the past and make worthwhile recommendations for the future.”